 Founded in 1855, just two years after the Army abandoned its Fort Worth, First Christian Church is Cowtown’s oldest continuously operating church.
-The town’s first doctor, Carroll Peak, and wife Florence helped found the church, which first met in the Peak home.
+Fifteen people, including the town’s first doctor, Carroll Peak, and wife Florence, founded the church, which first met in the Peak home.
+John Peter Smith also was a member of the church.
 The church’s first pastor was A. M. Dean, an itinerant farm worker who carried a hymnal and a pistol.
 Later pastors included Mansell Matthews.
 Joseph Clark and sons Addison and Randolph, founders of the college that became TCU, also preached at the church.

 The cornerstone for the new building was laid March 21, 1915.
 Major Khleber Miller Van Zandt, chairman of the church board, had joined the church soon after it was organized.
 Clip is from the March 21 Star-Telegram.

-In a December 19, 1915 Star-Telegram feature on the building as it was nearing completion, note that the turrets seen in the 1914 DMN sketch are gone.
-Those six turrets, like the twin steeples of St. Patrick Cathedral, didn’t get built, much to the disappointment of FCC architect E. W. Van Slyke.
+In a December 19, 1915 Star-Telegram feature on the building as it was nearing completion, note that the cupolas seen in the 1914 DMN sketch are gone.
+Those six cupolas, like the twin steeples of St. Patrick Cathedral, didn’t get built, much to the disappointment of FCC architect E. W. Van Slyke.